 The social value element of npower Business Solutions’ (nBS) relationship with long-term energy partner LASER Energy is often about providing funding for the charities nominated by the public sector clients within LASER’s energy supply framework.
 But a recent initiative is enabling nBS and LASER to get closer to the communities they serve to provide more hands-on help and support.

 “Social value is all about making an impact on local communities – but often, we don’t experience that first hand,” explains nBS Social Value Lead Katherine Deller.
-“So working with LASER, we decided to arrange a series of community days in areas impacted by fuel poverty to not only to provide more direct support, but also to bring local communities together for some fun activities and to help build greater social connection.”
+“So working with LASER, we decided to arrange a series of community days in areas impacted by fuel poverty - not only to provide more direct support, but also to bring local communities together for some fun activities and to help build greater social connection.”

 June 2025